 The City of Pomona plans, coordinates and organizes strategies to assist the City's homeless population in collaboration with other public and private organizations.

 The Homeless Services Coordinator oversees the services provided to assist the homeless in the City.
-Responsibilities include the development of Pomona's Continuum of Care Plan, the implementation of the Homeless Response Program, and the administration of the Emergency Shelter Grant and Supporting Housing Program grants.
+Responsibilities include the development of Pomona's Continuum of Care Plan, the implementation of the Homeless Response Program, and the administration of the Emergency Solutions and Supporting Housing Program grants.
 The Homeless Services Coordinator also serves as a liaison for homeless issues at the local, regional, county and state levels.